losrobbos/useState-vs-useRef/README.md

 If you want to that your user sees some VISUAL change in your UI IMMEDIATELY after data has changed => use "state" to store that data!

-If you do not IMMEDIATELY want to show a VISUAL change in your UI, and just want to store the new data in the meantime for later usage => use refs!
+If you NOT IMMEDIATELY want to show a VISUAL change in your UI, and just want to store the data in the meantime for LATER usage => use refs!